Randomized Block Low-Rank Matrix Compression by Tagging: Randomized Compression Algorithms for Uniform BLR Matrices

 \subsection{Direct evaluation in steps~\ref{comp2} and \ref{comp3}}

 We present algorithms to compress uniform BLR matrices that allow for the most direct comparison of our basis construction algorithms.
-First, we summarize in Algorithm~\ref{alg:stepI_naive} the last basis construction algorithm that we consider only as a benchmark for step~\ref{comp1}, which is equivalent to a blocked version of the randomized SVD done ``naively'' with $O(bk)$ structured Gaussian test matrices.
+First, we summarize in Algorithm~\ref{alg:stepI_basic} an algorithm used only as a benchmark for step~\ref{comp1}, which is equivalent to a blocked version of the randomized SVD done ``basically'' with $\mathcal{O}(bk)$ structured Gaussian test matrices.